- Richest Celebrities › Rappers

 Personal Life and Controversies

 Doja Cat stays relatively mum about her personal life, and prefers not to reveal information pertaining to her relationships.
 However, she has often alluded to her queer sexuality, and has been seen dating musicians such as Jawny and Bree Runway.
 In early 2021, Doja Cat purchased a $2.2 million home in Beverly Hills.
+The next year, she listed the property for sale at $2.5 million.

 A prominent social media presence, Doja Cat has occasionally drawn controversy for her remarks.
 In 2018, she was criticized when the word "faggot" was found in one of her older tweets.
 She subsequently issued a series of apologies and deleted the tweet.
 Later, Doja Cat received backlash for saying that COVID-19 was merely a "flu," and for participating in celebrations during the pandemic.